Karanvir1729/CourtRoom/README.md

 Set Up instructions
 1. Clone the repo
 2. Get Cohere, Open AI , and Replicate API keys.
 Replace the current ones as they do not work for obious reasons.
+Look at Review_Generators folder and change the api keys in the review generation files.
 3. Pip install the dependencies in a venv. flask, openai, cohere, replicate, and requirements.txt
 4. Run the run.py located in frontend
 5. provide an input csv like given in the hackathon dataset (id, problem, solution)